marcinduma/LTRCLD-2557/docs/use-case1.md

  - Subnet: **az-subnet (10.100.0.0/23)**
  - Public IP: **leave default**

-Hit directly **"Review + Create"** and all other setting will stat default.
+Hit directly **"Review + Create"** and leave all other setting as default.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image133.png" width = 500>

-Hit directly **"Create"** to deploy Virutal Machine.
+Hit directly **"Create"** to deploy Virtual Machine.

 It may take 3-5 minutes for instance to be ready.
 Portal will notify you when done.

-### 4. Azure Virutal Machine veryfication
+### 4. Azure Virtual Machine verification

-Go back to **Services -> Virutal machines** and locate your Virutal Machine.
+Go back to **Services -> Virtual machines** and locate your Virtual Machine.
 Click on the name to open it.

-Under the **"Settings"**, go to **"Networking"** and then **"Application Security groups (ASG)"** and notice that our Virutal Machine is assigned to **"EPG-Azure-01_cloudapp-AppProf-Azure-01"** securty group.
+Under the **"Settings"**, go to **"Networking"** and then **"Application Security groups (ASG)"** and notice that Virtual Machine is assigned to **"EPG-Azure-01_cloudapp-AppProf-Azure-01"** securty group.
 Similarly like for AWS, this ASG was assigned due to Selector configuration for EPG.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image134.png" width = 800>

 ## Cross Cloud traffic verification

-Let's check if our Virutal Machines are able to communicate.
+Let's check if our Virtual Machines are able to communicate.
 For now we have configured that part of our infrastructure.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image140.png" width = 800>